 Spirit charges you based on what you want to do and when you ask for it:

 - If you make a reservation at the airport, there are no extra fees.
-But if you buy your tickets online, be prepared to pay $17.99 each way.
-If you buy them over the phone, that goes up to $25 each way (if you live close enough to an airport to be able to take advantage of “buying your tickets at the airport,” make sure you know when the ticket counter is open or you might be wasting a trip).
+But if you buy your tickets online, be prepared to pay $19.99 each way, per person (a lower fee may apply to certain discount fares).
+If you buy them over the phone, that goes up to $35 each way, per person (if you live close enough to an airport to be able to take advantage of “buying your tickets at the airport,” make sure you know when the ticket counter is open or you might be wasting a trip).

 - Didn’t print your boarding pass at home and need to do it at the airport?
-You can still do it for free at their kiosk for free but if you do it at check in, that will cost you $10.
+You can do it at their kiosk for $2 per person, but if you do it at check in, that will cost you $10.

 - Want to have an assigned seat (as opposed to the “wheel of fortune” style of randomly assigned seats that may or may not put you in the middle seat?)
 That’ll cost you.
 The amount varies based on what type of seat you want and how long your flight is.

 If using the random assignment route, children are generally kept with caregivers, although chances are good you’ll be way in the back of the plane.